 n At least one orange/yellow fruit or vegetable (for example,

 carrots, orange peppers, mango) for antioxidants and beta-carotene.

-provide energy to train and fibre for a healthy digestive tract.
+and potatoes: provide energy to train and fibre for a healthy digestive tract.

 Your goal :Include six